JvstvsHD/LocalStream/README.md

 ## Important notes
 - **This project is still in development and there are no releases yet.
 However, you can compile the client yourself.**
 - The GUI is only available in **German**.
 There will be support for other languages (at least English).
+- Current existing Java code will be replaced with Kotlin.